rahul-1901/HackSprint/README.md

 ## 📌 Overview

-**HackSprint** is a centralized platform built to foster innovation, collaboration, and hands-on development experience within IIT Jodhpur.
+**HackSprint** is a centralized ecosystem created to nurture innovation, collaborative work, and hands-on development across IIT Jodhpur.
 It enables **hackathons**, **daily developer & aptitude challenges**, **Git-based submissions**, and a **transparent leaderboard system** — all designed to build real-world developer habits.

 The platform has **two main user roles**: